georgemarselis-nvi/libcertstore/README.md

 certctl list --expired

 # Add an existing or pre-issued certificate to the store (including airgapped hosts via removable media)
+# Warns if the CN or SANs do not match the current hostname -- use --force to override
-certctl add --cert /path/to/cert.pem --key /path/to/key.pem --chain /path/to/chain.pem
+certctl add --cert /path/to/cert.pem --key /path/to/key.pem --chain /path/to/chain.pem [--force]

 # Show status and expiry of all certs
 certctl status